hexufo/misc/README.md

 - lqnews: get the latest news from linuxquestions.org.
 - miaoudate: miaous the current date !
 - miaoutime: miaous the current time !!
+- xkcdrnd: get a random comic from http://xkcd.com/ !